Prescription Rehab Information

 Treatment Options in Colorado for Young Adults

-If you or a young adult in your life is abusing prescription medication, help is close at hand.
-Peaks Recovery specializes in addiction treatment and rehab for young adults.
+If you or a young adult in your life is abusing prescription painkillers, help is close at hand.
+Peaks Recovery specializes in prescription drug abuse in Colorado, addiction treatment and rehab for young adults.
 Our facility is located in the beautiful, mountainous region of Colorado Springs, far away from the stress and the stressors that have contributed to the addiction and using behavior.

 We emphasize age-specific, gender-specific and age-specific therapies, as they have proven to be more effective in establishing long-term recovery from addictions.
 Studies have shown age-specific therapy to reduce the stress and posturing that may occur in a mixed-age group.
 Without the distraction of the opposite sex, same-gender patients of a similar age are able to experience healing from addiction and go on to lead a rich and fulfilling life, clean and sober.

 In the case of mixed-sex groups, there is always an underlying sexual tension, which is greatly amplified by the stressors of adolescence or young adulthood.
 The self-induced pressure to act or look a certain way in order to attract attention is removed and the young adults in treatment can more freely explore their feelings as well as the progression of their addiction.